samayo/Autolog/README.md

 In the above example, if you set up a cronjob to execute the file every hour, then autolog with check the timestamp of your error logs, and sends you new logs.
-It is important to create a simple access.log file so autolog can keep the timestamp of it's last error checks.
+It is important to create a simple access.log file so autolog can keep the timestamp of it"s last error checks.

 #### License: MIT